Military history of New Zealand during World War I: Cemeteries and memorials

 New Zealand war deaths are buried or commemorated in Commonwealth War Graves Commission (CWGC) cemeteries with other allied soldiers.
 Gallipoli dead are buried in 24 CWGC cemeteries in Turkey, and in CWGC cemeteries in Egypt, Gibraltar, Greece and Malta.
 There are memorials to the New Zealand missing on Chunuk Bair and at three CWGC cemeteries: Hill 60 Cemetery, Lone Pine Cemetery and Twelve Tree Copse Cemetery.

 On the Western Front missing New Zealand soldiers are commemorated in cemeteries near where they were lost rather than at the large memorials of Menin Gate and the Thiepval Memorial on the Somme.
 The New Zealand monuments to the missing are at Messines in Belgium and Armentierses, Longueval (Caterpillar Valley Cemetery), Grevillers, and Marfaux in France.
 There are four national battlefield memorials at Passchendaele, Messines, the Somme and Le Quesnoy.

 At least 700 New Zealanders died in England.
 Most of these were due to illness, disease and their wounds, and nearly 100 of these are buried at the CWGC cemetery at Brockenhurst.
 Another 20 or so were killed in accidents or as a result of misadventure.

+Archives

+Major repositories and archives for material focused on New Zealand's involvement in World War I include the Commonwealth War Graves Commission online database, Online Cenotaph, a biographical database of military personnel and service people managed by Auckland War Memorial Museum, and the New Zealand official photograph collection record held at the Alexander Turnbull Library.
+The World War I official photographs archives were added to the UNESCO New Zealand Memory of the World Register in 2017.